History of Mauritius in Timeline

 November 2015: Government sanctioned culling introduced

-In November 2015, the government sanctioned culling was introduced due to the belief that they were a threat to fruit plantations.
+In November 2015, the government sanctioned culling was introduced due to the belief that Mauritian flying fox were a threat to fruit plantations.

-March 2016: St Brandon declared an official MWF project
+March 2016: St Brandon is declared an official MWF project

-In March 2016, St Brandon was declared an official MWF (Mauritian Wildlife Foundation) project to promote the conservation of the atoll.
+In March 2016, St Brandon is declared an official MWF project to promote the conservation of the atoll, according to the President's Report of the Mauritian Wildlife Foundation (MWF).

-In 2016, Britain extended the lease of Diego Garcia to the United States till 2036 for a military base.
+In 2016, Britain extended the lease to the US till 2036 for the island of Diego Garcia.

 In 2016, the Chagossian population was estimated at 8,700 in Mauritius, 350 in the Seychelles, and 3,000 in the UK.

-In 2016, the information and communications technology (ICT) sector contributed to 5.7% of Mauritius' GDP.
+In 2016, the information and communications technology (ICT) sector contributed to 5.7% of its GDP in Mauritius.

-In January 2017, the government introduced the Nine-Year Continuous Basic Education programme, abolishing the Certificate of Primary Education (CPE).
+In January 2017, the government of Mauritius introduced the Nine-Year Continuous Basic Education program, abolishing the Certificate of Primary Education (CPE).

-In October 2018, the cull of 20% of the fruit bat population was authorized.
+October 2018: Authorisation of the cull of 20% of the fruit bat population

 In 2018, Mauritian president Ameenah Gurib-Fakim resigned over a financial scandal.